coolc0ders/JWTSocialAuthAspNetCoreXamarinEssentials/readme.md

-# JWT Auth with Xamarin Forms and ASP.net core
+## JWT Social Auth with Xamarin Essentials and ASP.net core

 This repo contains code showing code for:
 - Using Xamarin Essentials' Web authenticator API